 - Useful links

-In this guide, you will discover everything you need to know about making a claim for inadequate protective equipment.
+In this personal protective equipment injury claim guide, you will discover everything you need to know about making a claim for inadequate protective equipment.
 This includes details on the personal protective equipment list, as well as how to go about making a claim.
 We will also cover the different types of injuries caused due to a lack of PPE, PPE injury statistics, and how much compensation you could receive.
-Furthermore, we will explain why using a personal injury insurance settlement calculator is not the best way to find out what payout you will get.
+Furthermore, we will explain why using a personal injury insurance settlement calculator is not the best way to find out what payout you will get for your PPE claims.

 If you still have questions about personal protective equipment claims when you’ve reached the end of this article, don’t hesitate to get in touch with our team for expert legal advice.

 PPE is a term that is used to describe any sort of equipment that is given to provide protection.
 If you are carrying out a DIY task at home, for example, you will be responsible for getting your own PPE.
 However, when you are at work, the responsibility falls on the shoulder of your employer.
 The equipment that is required will differ from industry to industry and the inherent risks of the job at hand and the workplace environment.

 If you’ve been injured because of inadequate PPE and would like to make a personal protective equipment injury claim, get in touch with our team today.

 - High Visibility clothing for workers in poor light conditions

 - Respirators or protective masks for protection against breathing in fine dust particles